Barron Trump High Five: 10-Year-Old First Son ‘Embarrassed’ By Mom On Inauguration Day [Watch]

 And sometimes, Barron Trump doesn’t want to high five his mom.
 That’s not something out of this world, either.
 It is clear that people are really interested in learning about Barron because he will be the first young boy to live in the White House since JFK’s son in the 1960s.

 It is very interesting to see how people are watching Barron and how different it is having a young boy in the White House (though he won’t officially move in until after the school year).
-If you remember back to when President Obama was elected, all eyes were on his daughters Malia and Sasha, as well.
+If you remember back to when President Obama was elected, all eyes were on his daughters, Malia and Sasha, as well.
 Maybe the girls weren’t quite as interesting as Barron because they didn’t give the public much to work with — girls, of course, are different than boys and don’t start to get embarrassed by mom and dad until a bit later.

-There were times that Melania Trump fiddled with her son’s tie and put her arm around him — things that some moms are instructed not to do in front of other people!
+There were times that Melania Trump fiddled with her son’s tie and put her arm around him, things that some moms are instructed not to do in front of other people!

 What did you make of Barron Trump skipping out on that high five with his mom?